ZeroTrace OSINT

 Open Image Metadata.
 Load the photo.
 Look at:

 - GPS coordinates.
-If present, you're done in two minutes — pin the result, jump to step 7 for verification.
+If present, you're done in two minutes, pin the result and jump to the map step.

 - Camera make / model / lens / serial.
 Identifies the device.
 May match a subject's other photos.